 He was conscious that many of the yarn paintings he produced in partnership with me are reflections of the ancestors, and he said, “Our memory will stay in these paintings.”
 These were visual expressions of what Benítez had learned under the spiritual guidance of Our Elder Brother, which he wanted me to understand in depth by tape-recording explanations that allowed me to pursue their meaning in detail.

-Many years ago, the artist left the community of Wautüa, after a short stay, when his community indicated it felt he could not be trusted because he was too ambitious.
-He then moved back to Tepic and fought for the rights of many Huichol who lived in the slums and on the periphery of town.
-In the 1990’s, they were able to claim homes in a colony called Zitakua, which is today a refuge for many Huichol who have left the mountains to pursue crafts in the city.
-It has its Huichol tatuani, or governor, and a tuki, or round temple, at the top of a hill on the outskirts of Tepic, the capital of the state of Nayarit.
+ia, after a short stay.
+He then moved back to Tepic and fought for the rights of many Wixaritari who lived on the periphery of the small city.
+In the 1989, Benitez and other Wixarika residents succesfully had the neighborhood where they lived renamed Colonia Zitakua, which is today a refuge for many Wixaritari displaced by the Aguamilpa Dam in the early 1990s or who have left their rural communities to pursue making arts and crafts in the city.
+Zitakua has its Wixárika tatoani, or governor, and a tuki, or round temple, at the top of a hill on the outskirts of Tepic.

-José Benítez is no longer an anonymous Huichol craftsman, although the public in general has still not properly recognized him as an artist, since the presentation of his work at the Museum of Modern Art in Mexico City, in 1986.
-However, José Benítez has always performed better than the average Huichol in resisting anonymity.
-In 2001, he created the largest yarn painting to date, which was commissioned by the government and placed behind a huge glass frame in a subway station in Guadalajara.
-In 2003, the Museo Zacatecano of Zacatecas gave prominent display to one of his circular 4' × 4' paintings, and he shared a national prize of “Ciencias y Artes”, Sciences and Arts.
-A detail of one of his yarn paintings illustrates the cover of the 2005 magazine Artes de Mexico #75 dedicated to Huichol art.
+Although the public in general has still not properly recognized him as one of Mexico's great artists since the presentation of his work at the Museum of Modern Art in Mexico City, in 1986, Benítez always resisted anonymity.
+In 2001, he created the largest yarn painting to date, which was commissioned by the government and placed behind a glass frame in a the Juarez subway sation in Guadalajara.
+In 2003, the Museo Zacatecano of Zacatecas gave prominent display to one of his circular 4' × 4' paintings, and he received the national prize of “Ciencias y Artes”, Sciences and Arts.

 José Benítez Sánchez lived a remarkably intense life, full of experiences, responsibilities, abundance and service.
-His charisma was such that he attracted many a spouse to his side and fathered more than his share of children.
+His charisma was such that he attracted many followers, companions and created a large family.
 He would tell me a couple of years before his death that he probably had more than fifty grandchildren.

-“Huicot” stands for Huichol, Cora, and Tepehuano Indians, and their region includes portions of the states of Jalisco, Nayarit, Durango, and Zacatecas.
+“Huicot” stands for the Hispanicized Huichol, Cora, and Tepehuano Indigenous names and denotes their shared geographic region that includes portions of the states of Jalisco, Nayarit, Durango, and Zacatecas.

-Xutúrite are natural or paper flowers attached to an offering, and also the nickname for the Huichol in the language of Our Ancestors.
+Xutúrite are natural or paper flowers attached to an offering, and also the nickname for the Wixaritari in the language of Our Ancestors.